-According to the Green Burial Council, burials in the United States use about nearly 5 million gallons of embalming fluid and tens of millions of feet of hard wood.
-Millions of tons of concrete and tens of thousands of tons of metals, inlcuding bronze each year.
-Cremation is more difficult to put into perspective, and while better for the environment, it is not without serious consequences.
-1
+According to the Green Burial Council, burials in the United States use about nearly 5 million gallons of embalming fluid and tens of millions of feet of hardwood.
+Millions of tons of concrete and tens of thousands of tons of metals, including bronze each year.
+Cremation is more difficult to put into perspective, and while better for the environment, it is not without serious consequences.1

 This leaves the planet with an industry that has a very active role in the destruction of the natural world, but one that is struggling, or refusing, to find innovative solutions.
 That’s where small startup companies like Capsula Mundi, The Living Urn, Coeio, and many more come in.

 These companies are offering solutions to the problems facing the funerary industry using organic burial pods.
 In fact, they intend to revolutionize how we bury and remember our dead.